MarlinFirmware/Marlin/Marlin/example_configurations/Prusa/MK3/README.md

     ...
     monitor_speed     = 115200

-Then copy the configuration files "Configuration.h", "Configuration_adv.h" and " pins_EINSY_RAMBO.h" from the directory "example_configurations/Prusa/i3-MK3" to the "Marlin" directory overwriting the existing files there.
+Then copy the configuration files "Configuration.h" and "Configuration_adv.h" from the directory "example_configurations/Prusa/i3-MK3" to the "Marlin" directory overwriting the existing files there.

 Build the firmware and upload to your EINSY board.